My Pick Of DOS GUIs

 GCOE_1.0.7 - Errored on startup

-GEOS/GeoWorks - The most annoying of all - the 5 versions I have crashed on startup
+GEOS/GeoWorks - The most annoying of all - all 5 versions I have crashed on startup - every time

 GIMI_2.1